What is Ethereum Classic (ETC)?

 Like Bitcoin, Ethereum Classic uses a Proof of Work (PoW) consensus mechanism to validate transactions.
 Network security is handled by miners who, using their time and computation power, process transactions and produce blocks.
 When using the network it’s important that transactions occur in the order that they are made.
 Miners make this happen by solving computationally difficult puzzles in order to produce blocks, which serves as a way to secure the network from bad actors.

 An important feature of Ethereum Classic is that it allows users on the network to run smart contracts.
 These smart contracts contain agreements, or if-then conditions, that are written in lines of codes that are self-executing.
 Since the process is entirely self-contained there does not need to be a 3rd party handling any transactions between a buyer and seller, such as a lawyer.

 Ethereum Classic has vowed to continue using Proof of Work mining to secure its blockchain and will not be including updates from the forked Ethereum network.
 ETC has also adopted a fixed monetary policy.

 The Ethereum Classic mainnet was originally released via Frontier on July 30, 2015 by the Ethereum Foundation, a Swiss non-profit founded by Vitalik Buterin and the core Ethereum team.
 The team’s primary focus was to realize the idea of putting executable smart contracts on the blockchain.

-In June 2016, a popular dApp called the DAO was exploited and $50 million worth of funds were stolen from users.
-The attacker exploited a bug in the code that allowed them to recall additional DAO tokens beyond the user’s actual deposit, draining over 1/3rd of the DAO’s core funds.
-This sparked a contentious debate as to how the developer’s should respond and if the chain should fork.
+In June 2016, a popular dApp called the DAO was exploited and $50 million was stolen from users.
+The attacker exploited a bug in the code that allowed them to recall additional DAO tokens beyond the user’s actual deposit, draining over a third of the DAO’s core funds.
+This sparked a contentious debate as to how the developers should respond and if the chain should fork.

 What Makes Ethereum Classic (ETC) Unique?